Join the community

 The once predictable weather has become irregular and the local soils, destabilised by the reduction of trees and heavy rainfall, causes flooding and landslides.
 Landslides have resulted in a loss of homes, schools, livestock and sometimes costs lives.

-The project works in collaboration with four local implementing partners to distribute over 3 million nursery-grown tree seedlings annually to local smallholder farmers, agricultural co-operatives, families, churches and schools, free of charge.
+The project works in collaboration with two local implementing partners to distribute over 3 million nursery-grown tree seedlings annually to local smallholder farmers, agricultural co-operatives, families, churches and schools, free of charge.

 Gender equality and the promotion of women’s leadership runs across all activities within the project.
 The number of women-run tree nurseries has increased and the programme has supported women’s groups in activities such as beekeeping.